pmb-7684/paulabailey_portfolio/index.md

 Default of Credit Card Clients data set is available from UC Irvine Machine Learning Repository.
 It is based on research paper written by Che-hui Lien Yeh in 2009 which examined default patterns of Taiwanese customers.
 The research compared the predictive accuracy of six data mining techniques.
 For their initial research, neutral network more accurately estimated the real probability of default.

 For this classification project, used various classification models to predict if an individual would default on their next month's payment or not.
-Default of Credit Card Clients data is located [here at UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/350/default+of+credit+card+clients)
+Default of Credit Card Clients data is located [here ](https://archive.ics.uci.edu/dataset/350/default+of+credit+card+clients)at UC Irvine Machine Learning Repository.
 <img src="images/default.png" alt="Description" width="300" height="200" />

 ---